 Outdoor Running vs Treadmill: Which One Is Better for You?

 Whether you're training for a 5K or simply trying to stay active, running remains one of the most effective forms of cardiovascular exercise.
-But one common question many people ask is: Is it better to run outdoors or on a treadmill?
+But a common question many people ask is: Is it better to run outdoors or on a treadmill?
 The answer depends on your goals, preferences, and physical condition.
 Let’s break down the pros and cons of each to help you decide what’s right for you.

-🏞 The Benefits of Outdoor Running
+The Benefits of Outdoor Running

 Engages more muscles due to changing terrain and slopes